JJG1488/readme-generator/readme.md

 @JJG1488

-You can report issues by contacting me via email or any other of my social platforms tied to my GitHub.
+You can report issues by contacting me via email or any of my social platforms linked to my GitHub